amrutaphansalker/docs/docs/operator_troubleshooting.md

 # What to do when downstream operators are slower than the input operators?

- What must be done if an Operator gets killed after every 60 secs (Timeout issue).
+# What must be done if an Operator gets killed after every 60 secs (Timeout issue)?.

 # How to handle exceptions thrown from the operators?